Customized Wedding Coins

 Traditions of the Las Arras (Wedding Coins)

-Wedding coins play an important part in Mexican weddings and in traditional Spanish weddings.
-In the traditional wedding, thirteen gold coins are given by the groom to the bride during the ceremony.
+Wedding coins play an important part in Mexican weddings and in traditional Spanish weddings (often Catholic weddings).
+In the traditional wedding, thirteen gold coins are given by the groom to the bride during the marriage ceremony.
 This symbolizes the groom giving the bride his worldly possessions and his wealth.
 The bride, in accepting the coins, is symbolizing her pledge to care for his wealth and to always use it wisely.
-If you are planning to have a traditional Mexican or Spanish wedding, these coins are an important part of the ceremony.
+If you are planning to have a traditional Mexican or Spanish wedding, these coins are an important part of the typically Catholic wedding ceremony.
 Choose your coins to reflect your commitment to each other.

 In countries such as the Philippines and Spain, wedding coins have a significant meaning among locals.
-Wedding coins are a longstanding tradition that is still well-known and widely observed in Latin America.
+Wedding coins are among longstanding Hispanic traditions that are still well-known and widely observed in Latin America.

 What do wedding coins mean?